a-ng-d/figmug-ui/docs/theme-generator.md

 ## Overview

 The Figmug UI Theme Generator is a tool that allows you to easily create new themes for the Figmug design system.
-It automates the creation and configuration of all necessary files to define a new theme, based on the existing Sketch theme structure.
+It automates the creation and configuration of all necessary files to define a new theme, based on the existing Figma theme structure.

 ## Features